Tommy Morrison

-Tommy Morrison (January 2, 1969 – September 1, 2013) was an American professional boxer and mixed martial artist who competed from 1988 to 2009.
-Best known for his left hook and formidable punching power, Morrison won the World Boxing Organization heavyweight title in 1993 with a unanimous decision victory over George Foreman.
+Tommy David Morrison (January 2, 1969 – September 1, 2013) was an American professional boxer and mixed martial artist who competed from 1988 to 2009.
+He is best known for having a great left hook and formidable punching power along with a questionable chin.
+Morrison won the vacant World Boxing Organization heavyweight world title in 1993 with a unanimous decision victory over 44-year-old George Foreman.
 He lost the title in his second defense to Michael Bentt that same year.
-Morrison's other boxing highlights include his fight with Ray Mercer in 1991.
-In 1995, he won the minor International Boxing Council heavyweight title when he defeated Donovan Ruddock by technical knockout (TKO).
-He retired from boxing in 1996 after he tested positive for HIV.
-Morrison is also known for his acting career, having starred alongside Sylvester Stallone in the 1990 film Rocky V as Tommy Gunn.
+The other major lowlight of Morrison's boxing career was his fight with Ray Mercer in 1991 in which Morrison was knocked out after receiving 18 unanswered punches.
+In 1995, he won the minor International Boxing Council heavyweight world title when he defeated Donovan Ruddock by technical knockout (TKO).

+Morrison is also known for his acting career, having co-starred alongside Sylvester Stallone in the 1990 film Rocky V as the Oklahoma boxer Tommy Gunn.
+Morrison's inability to take a good punch led to him being knocked down 13 times from October 1991 to October 1995, including being knocked down by a jab by Lennox Lewis in October 1995.

-Morrison made a brief comeback to boxing from 2007 to 2008 when the Nevada commission lifted the indefinite worldwide suspension in July 2006, and briefly dabbled in the world of MMA.
-As a mixed martial artist, he scored a notable first-round knockout win over Wyoming state heavyweight champion Corey Williams in 2009, which ultimately became the last fight Morrison ever had in combat sports before his final retirement due to his declining health that began in 2012 after a chest surgery on December 1, 2011 due to an insect bite to his chest.
+Morrison made a brief comeback to boxing from 2007 to 2008 when the Nevada commission lifted the indefinite worldwide suspension in July 2006, and he briefly dabbled in the world of MMA.
+As a mixed martial artist, he scored a notable first-round knockout win over Wyoming state heavyweight champion Corey Williams in 2009, which became Morrison's last fight in combat sports before his final retirement due to his declining health that began in 2011.

 On September 1, 2013, Morrison died at the age of 44.
+His son Kenzie Morrison was diagnosed with stage 4 stomach cancer in August 2026.